lmomoy/CHNet/README.md

-# A Concise but Effective Network for Image Guided Depth Completion in Autonomous Driving
+# A Concise but High-performing Network for Image Guided Depth Completion in Autonomous Driving

 ## Demo
 <p align="center">